swiftlang/swift/docs/SIL.rst

   debug_value_addr %7 : $*SomeProtocol

-This indicates that the value of a declaration with addres-only type has changed value to the specified operand.
+This indicates that the value of a declaration with address-only type has changed value to the specified operand.
 The declaration in question is identified by the SILLocation attached to the debug_value_addr instruction.